 - Seaguar Inviz-X fluorocarbon line is one that I have used for many years and is often my go-to line for leaders and for casting lures.
 This might be the highest-rated fluorocarbon line in the world.

-- P-Line Fluorocarbon Fishing Line 100 % Pure – This is a good line used by trout anglers and it is one of the highest-rated lines available.
+- P-Line Fluorocarbon 100 % Pure Line – The P-line Fluorocarbon is a good line used by trout anglers, and it is one of the highest-rated lines available.

 Due to the potential problems and the higher prices, also because it’s less versatile, and because you can easily use a fluorocarbon leader when fishing with monofilament lines, I do not use fluorocarbon as my main line on most of my spinning reels.